bartoszlorek/blob2d/src/addons/README.md

 }
 ```

-**Hint:** Pass a custom function that won't change velocity of colliding object when you want to just detect collision without actual responding to it.
+**Hint:** Pass a custom function that won't change the velocity of colliding objects if you just want to detect a collision without actually responding to it.

 ```ts
 // public interface